Publications

 Under review

-The Centrality of Ethnicity and Religion in Perceptions about Immigration: Evidence from Conjoint Experiments in the United States and Britain (R&R in Political Research Quarterly; working paper)
+The Centrality of Ethnicity in Perceptions about Immigration: Evidence from a Conjoint Experiment in the United States (working paper)

 Drivers of Affective Polarization: The Relative Impact of Race, Religion, Income, and Ideology (with Nicholas Valentino; working paper)

-Mental Images of the U.S. Parties and Political Polarization: A Reverse Correlation Analysis (with Jazmin Brown-Ianuzzi and Jeremy Cone)
+Mental Images of the U.S. Parties and Political Polarization: A Reverse Correlation Analysis (with Anshita Singh, Jazmin Brown-Iannuzzi, and Jeremy Cone)